beynar/edytor/README.md

 They have children that is an array of blocks.
 Blocks can be nested unless they are void or inside an island

-An island is a block that is editable but is structuraly stable and and isolated from the rest of the document.
+An island is a block that is editable but is structuraly stable and isolated from the rest of the document.
 It is impossible to merge an island with another block.
-Beside the island children it is also impossible to move another block inside an island.
+It is also impossible to move another block inside an island.
 You may think of an island as a block that is editable but is not completely part of the document structure and isolated from the rest of the document.

 A void block is a block which does not have children or whose children are not editable and rendered outside of the edytor core logic.